 The initializePartnerRole attribute specifies if the BPEL processor is required to initialize a partnerLink's partnerRole value.
 The attribute has no affect on the partnerRole's value after its initialization.
 The initializePartnerRole attribute MUST NOT be used on a partnerLink that does not have a partner role; this restriction MUST be statically enforced.
 If the initializePartnerRole attribute is set to "yes" then the BPEL processor MUST initialize the EPR for the specified partnerLink/partnerRole combination before that partnerRole is first referenced by the BPEL process.
-If the initializePartnerRole attribute is set to "no" then the BPEL processor MUST initialize the EPR for the specified partnerRole set to "no" then the BPEL processor MUST initialize the EPR for the specified partnerRole set to "no" then the BPEL processor MUST initialize the EPR for the specified partnerRole set to "no" then the BPEL processor MUST initialize the EPR for the specified partnerRole set to "no" then the BPEL processor MUST initialize the EPR for the specified partnerRole set to "no" then the BPEL processor MUST initialize the EPR for the specified partnerRole set to "no" then the BPEL processor MUST NOT initialize the EPR for the specified partnerLink/partnerRole combination before that partnerRole is first referenced by the BPEL process.
+If the initializePartnerRole attribute is set to "no" then the BPEL processor MUST NOT initialize the EPR for the specified partnerLink/partnerRole combination before that partnerRole is first referenced by the BPEL process.
 If the initializePartnerRole attribute is omitted then its value MUST be treated as "no".

 A partnerLink can be declared within a process or scope element.
-The name of a partnerLink should be unique within its own scope.
+The name of a partnerLink should be unique amongst the names of all partnerLinks defined within the same immediately enclosing scope.
+This requirement MUST be statically enforced..
 Access to partnerLink follows common lexical scoping rules, similar to the rules for variables.
 A partnerLink resolves to the nearest enclosing scope, regardless of the type of the partnerLink.
 If a local partnerLink declared in an enclosing scope, the local partnerLink will be used in local assignments and message sending/receiving activities.
 The lifecyle of a partnerLink is same as the lifecycle of the scope declaring the partnerLink.
 The initial binding information of a partnerLink can be set as a part of business process deployment, regardless whether it is declared on the process or scope element level.